SundousKanaan/Close-Captions/README.md

 ## Ignore conventions

 The existing conventions in design are primarily established by and targeted towards designers.
 Nevertheless, not all of these conventions are applicable or user-friendly for non-designers.
-In order to ensure inclusivity, especially for individuals with disabilities, it is crucial that we reassess these conventions by conducting comprehensive research into their unique circumstances.
+In order to ensure inclusivity, especially for individuals with disabilities, it is crucial that we reassess these conventions by conducting comprehensive research into their unique circumstances شnd design by neglecting our own ideas about the way to interact with the matter because whoever we design for may not deal with it in the same way according to his condition.

 ### my work